ouzifeng/activate-woocommerce-webhooks/README.md

 A program that checks if any WooCommerce webhooks have been disabled and automatically renables them

 I built this because we were relying on WooCommerce webhooks to update third party platforms.
-Theses webhooks would often go down, leading to thrid party systems becoming out of sync.
+These webhooks would often go down, leading to third party systems becoming out of sync.

 ## Infomation